-During 2023, we operated commercial trucking pilots with FedEx, Werner, Schneider, Hirschbach and Uber Freight through which we regularly and autonomously hauled loads under the supervision of vehicle operators, and also explored integrating access to Uber Freight's digital freight network within our autonomous trucking subscription service.
+During 2024, we operated commercial trucking pilots with FedEx, Hirschbach, Schneider, Uber Freight, Volvo Autonomous Solutions, and Werner, among others, through which we regularly and autonomously hauled loads under the supervision of vehicle operators, and also explored integrating access to Uber Freight's digital freight network within our autonomous trucking subscription service.
 We also continued our strategic collaboration with Ryder Systems, piloting on-site fleet maintenance to support current autonomous freight pilot operations and prepare for commercial operation at scale.

-We plan to initially launch Aurora Horizon in Texas, which has the largest freight market in the US, a favorable business and regulatory environment, and moderate weather.
+We plan to initially launch Aurora Driver for Freight in Texas, which has the largest freight market in the US, a favorable business and regulatory environment, and moderate weather.
 These characteristics make it an attractive market for our initial driverless launch.
 From there, we plan to expand to other key freight corridors, which we will prioritize based on commercial, technical, and regulatory considerations.